cjfarrelly/msc-modules/Module1Labs.md

 ### Description/Aims

 Git is a distributed version control system widely used by the software community to collaborate easily on files.
-Git is essentially a miniature filesystem that uses snapshots, also known as commit points to keep a history of changes.
-Git is also distributed meaning that users can share their files easily with each other.
+Git is essentially a miniature filesystem that uses snapshots; also known as commit points to keep a history of change.
+Git is distributed meaning that users can share their files easily with each other.

 The aims were:

 1. All project files used were to be version controlled.
 2. Investigations into the ease of use of this tool in a DevOps environment.
 3. Ease of integration with other DevOps tools.
-4. Ability to make file changes, track and undo those changes.z
+4. Ability to make file changes, track and undo those changes.
 5. Readability of file history.

 ### Method

+The 64-bit version of Git for Windows was downloaded and the install instructions were followed.
+The GNU General Public License was acknowledged.
+Visual Studio Code was selected as the default editor to be used by Git.
+Windows Command Prompt was chosen to use Git from the command line, this option modifies the PATH variable of the Windows Operating System.
+The default OpenSSL library was chosen for Git to use over HTTPS connections.
+The default Checkout Windows-style, commit Unix-stlye line endings was chosen for how Git will treat line endings in text files.
+The default Use MinTTY was chosen as the terminal emulator that Git Bash will use.
+The default file system caching and Git Credential Manager features were left enabled with symbolic links left disabled.
+Experimental features were left enabled by default, these were built-in rebase and built-in stash.

+Git was installed and the Release Notes were viewed.

 ### Results

 ### Conclusions

 ## Lab 2 - Jira